fengjixuchui/AES-DPA/README.md

 ...
 ```

-The Makefile provided runs the DPA against the `traces-one.dat` trace file.
+The Makefile provided runs the DPA attack against the `traces-one.dat` trace file.
 To run the DPA against another trace file, simply run it with Python directly

 ```console
 $ python dpa.py traces-two.dat